FuncProgLinux/guix-mate/README.md

 Return to the comfy _traditional_ desktop everyone loved in the 2000's.

-## Goals

-- Latest MATE Desktop experience.
-We offer a bleeding-edge `mate` package variant.
-- Rival Ubuntu MATE on software available for the MATE desktop.
-- Patch upstream sources to remove `apt/dpkg` specific behavior
-- Updates at least once per week/month, there's much room for improvement
-- Rebrand if possible to improve user experience and integration with GUIX
-- Upstream packages to GNU Guix to benefit trisquel users migrating

 ## Contributing

 Please see the [CONTRIBUTING](CONTRIBUTING.md) file for more details.